 The church’s inside has been lavishly decorated as well.
-Rarely seen pictures, by the artist Wenzel Lorenz Reiner, hang on its’ inside.
+Rarely seen pictures by the artist Wenzel Lorenz Reiner hang on its’ inside.
 Pictures of 4 evangelists feature on the cupola’s vaulting in-between stuccowork produced by Tomasso Soldatti.
-On the archway above the altar there’s a picture of Mary’s Assumption, The battle of Constantine and the Adorning of the Covenant’s Ark on the Temple Mount.
-This cupola is totally covered by Reiner’s Last Judgement fresco.
+There’s a picture of Mary’s Assumption, The battle of Constantine and the Adorning of the Covenant’s Ark on the Temple Mount, on the archway above the altar.
+Reiner’s Last Judgement fresco totally covers this cupola.
 Reiner also produced oil painting on metals displaying the church’s fathers; these are found on the posts.
 Another renowned painter was Johann Christoph Lischka.
 His allegorical figures and angels are displayed on the presbytery’s ceiling, frescoes inside the St John the Baptist and Holy Trinity Chapels, and angel frescoes above the entrance of the church.
 He further painted the 4 cardinal virtue figures (Temperance, Prudence, Fortitude and Justice), the Magi’s Adoration and the Shepherd’s Adoration.
 Lischka’s Saint Francis Stigmata painting is featured on the major altar crafted by J. Dobner.
-The Red Star with the Knights of the Cross own the church of the Roman Catholics.
+The Red Star with the Knights of the Cross owns the church of the Roman Catholics.

-Church (Kostel Sv.
-Františka Serafinského) is located at Křižovnické náměstí three in the Old Town.
-Its’ opening hours everyday are from 10:00 to 19:00 from April to November, except during concerts and services.
+Church is located at Křižovnické náměstí three in the Old Town.
+Its’ opening hours are from 10:00 to 19:00 from April to November, except during concerts and services.